Orange Is the New Black’s season 3 premiere, is called

 Class conflicts

-The conflict between V and all the prisoners (with the exception of crazy eyes) continues to live on even though she is gone
+exception of crazy eyes) continues to live on even though she is gone

 Alienation

-- When Alex first comes back, she alienates herself from everyone because she is embarrassed
+- When Alex first comes back, she alienates herself from

-- “Crazy eyes” (Suzanne Warren) is alienated when she is told by Counslor Healy that is not allowed to join the mother’s day party outside
+- John Bennett is alienated by his secret that he is the father of Daya Diaz’s baby - “Crazy eyes” (Suzanne Warren) is alienated when she is told by Counslor Healy that is not allowed to join the mother’s day party outside |

 False Consciousness

-When the inmates get to celebrate mother’s day they are under a false consciousness that they are somewhat free
+When the inmates get to celebrate mother’s day they are

-1. I like how you mention the alienation of Bennett.
+I like how you mention the alienation of Bennett.
 People don't notice that Daya is not alienated for being pregnant in jail, but Bennett is.
 I never really notice the struggles Bennett goes through.

 ReplyDelete